-If Fausto intensifies as predicted, it would be the third hurricane in the eastern Pacific this year.
-The storm is the fifth named storm in the eastern Pacific and the fourth in three weeks.
+The storm, which would be the fifth named storm in the eastern Pacific and the fourth in three weeks.
 So far in the Pacific, only Tropical Storm Alma, which formed in late May and soaked Central America in the first days of June, has affected people on land.

 Forecasters at the National Hurricane Center have predicted that conditions will spawn a below-average storm season in the eastern Pacific, with 11-16 named storms, including 5-8 hurricanes, as many as three of them major (Category 3 or greater) storms.

 Hurricane Elida, the second hurricane of the Eastern Pacific, continues to move westward and away from land.
-In the next couple of days, Elida is expected to weaken as it hits cooler waters, according to the latest forecast from The National Hurricane Center.
+In the next day, Elida is expected to weaken as it hits cooler waters, according to the latest forecast from The National Hurricane Center.

-In the Atlantic, long-lived and surprising Tropical Storm Bertha, on the other hand, has retained tropical storm strength.
+In the Atlantic, long-lived and surprising Tropical Storm Bertha, on the other hand, is expected to gain strength as it takes a turn to the southeast in the Atlantic.
 It is not expected to threaten land again; it knocked out power and dumped heavy rains on Bermuda July 14, just after losing hurricane strength.
 It was the Atlantic's first hurricane and its first major hurricane.

 Forecasters have predicted an above-average hurricane season for the Atlantic, where the storms most damaging to the U.S. form, could spawn 12 to 16 named storms, including six to nine hurricanes and as many as five major hurricanes.

 Tropical Storm Alma brought heavy rains and winds to the Central American nations of Nicaragua, Honduras, El Salvador and Guatemala after forming May 29.

 Hurricane Boris formed near Baja California and headed west into the Pacific, before reaching hurricane strength July 1.